 Gareth joined the insurance industry in 1986, having trained with Insurers and Brokers, entering loss adjusting in 1995.
 In his previous role he had responsibility for all elements of property adjusting, major loss, fraud and TPA/Desk delivery across a large adjusting practice, with P&L responsibility of c£30m turnover.
 In a prior role for another adjusting practice, he dealt with UK and Global clients in a consultancy capacity to enhance their response to catastrophe events.
-He has worked in a managerial capacity since 1999 but recently worked in the Bahamas assisting McLarens in respect of large hurricane losses, and is currently working as an Executive Adjuster in their Major Loss Division.
+He has worked in a managerial capacity since 1999 but recently worked in the Bahamas assisting McLarens in respect of large hurricane losses, and is currently working as Head of Major Loss (Midlands/South West/Wales).

 Gareth has extensive experience of people management, P&L responsibility and service delivery with large customer service teams.
 He has vast experience of handling losses of all values, both Domestic and Commercial, cradle to grave in addition to business development on behalf of McLarens.
 Within their Major Loss division he has responsibility for losses up to £5m from cradle to grave.
 He is involved in Chartered Insurance Institute and Chartered Institute of Loss Adjusters.